-CRITERION ASSESSMENT DOWNGRADING OR DISQUALIFICATION FEATURES SCORE PENALTY 1.
-SUITABILITY Packaging belongs to the plastic recycling stream and will not jeopardize the process.
-Disqualification if: Less than 50% plastic Less than 50% plastic surface Hazardous product contained in the packaging, not accepted in the plastic collection Bio- or oxo-degradable additives Aluminium layer > 5 μm Carbon black surface Disqualification 2.
-PRE STREAM AVAILABILITY Package with a PRE recycling stream in place, meaning that collection, sorting, and recycling are established and functioning at least in one European Country.
-PRE recognized recycling streams are: PET Bottles; PET Thermoforms; PE Films; PP Films; HDPE Containers; PP Containers; HDPE and PP Crates & Pallets; PS Containers; EPS fish boxes; EPS white goods Disqualification if no collection or recycling stream established in Europe and recognized by PRE to recycle the packaging.
-Disqualification 2A.
-LOCAL COLLECTION (ONLY RA) Packaging collected in the countries of interest, based on the auditor knowledge.
+AS SESSMENT DOWNGRADING OR DISQUALIFICATION FEATURES SCORE PENALTY CRITER ERION ASSESSMENT DOWNGRADING OR DISQUALIFICATION FEATURES SCORE F Pao tic jec ckaging belongs to the plas- recycling stream and will not pardize the process.
+Disqualification if: Less than 50% plastic Less than 50% plastic surface Hazardous product contained in the packaging, not accepted in the plastic collection Bio- or oxo-degradable additives Aluminium layer > 5 μm Carbon black surface Disqualification 4.
+Sorta ABILITY Packaging can be sorted into a polymer stream according to the state- of-the-art technology available in Europe.
+Reference: Sorting Protocol Downgrading based on the sorting efficiency evaluated on the base of big data or on the base of the results of testing with the "Sorting Proto- col".
+The Protocol must be applied in the cases mentioned in section 3.3.
+Refer to Protoco F S t f F F S Package with a PRE recycling stream in place, meaning that collection, sorting, and recycling are established and functioning at least in one European Country.
+PRE recognized recycling streams are: Disqualification if no collection or recycling stream established in Europe and recognized by PRE to recycle the packaging.
+Disqualification 5 5A.
+DESIGN RECYCL INCOMI ITIES (REMO) GN FOR CLING MPATIBIL- OVABLE) Package designed according to the Design for Recycling Guidelines.
+Reference: Design for Recycling Guidelines Downgrading accounts for all the parts of packaging such as inks, adhesives, labels, sleeves, valves/ seals, caps, etc. that will be sepa- rated by the recycling process and will not get recycled.
+Strong penalt both ci 5b.
+F C F F E PET Bottles; PET Thermoforms; PE Films ; PP Films; HDPE Containers ; PP Containers; HDPE and PP Crates & Pallets; PS Containers; EPS fish boxes; EPS white goods 5B.
+DESIGN RECYCL GN FOR CLIN MPATIBIL Package designed according to the Design for Recycling Guidelines allowing for high quality recycled plastic.
+Downgrading of parts of the pack- aging such as barriers, additives, printing, and all other non-detach- able components which will not be separated during the recycling Packaging collected in the countries of interest, based on the auditor knowledge.
 Disqualification if no collection system in place to collect the given packaging in the countries of interest.
-Disqualification 2B.
-LOCAL SORTING AND RECYCLING (ONLY RA) Packaging sorted and recycled in the countries of interest, based on the auditor knowledge.
+Disqualification ITIES (I MOVAB (NON-RE- ABLE) Reference: Design for Recycling Guidelines process and will be part of the final recyclate.
+D Packaging sorted and recycled in the countries of interest, based on the auditor knowledge.
 Disqualification if no available sorting or recycling infrastructure for the given packaging in the countries of interest.
-Disqualification 3.
-RECYCLABLE PLASTIC CONTENT Packaging contains a minimal amount of recoverable and valuable plastic for the targeted recycling stream.
+Disqualification 6.
+EASY-TO EMPTY TO-ACC -TO- IY / EASY- CCESS Packaging easily acces- sible and emptied which minimises the contained residues in the recycling Downgrading if presence of product residues on the packaging is evalu- ated by applying the formula report- ed in section 2.3.
+Deductions will • EtEi < • EtEi < • EtEi < classes • EtEi > E Packaging contains a minimal amount of recoverable and valuable plastic for the targeted recycling stream.
 Downgrading according to the proportion of any non-recoverable materials.
-The factor "X" represents (if any) the % of non-plastic material non separable by consumers by the main packaging (e.g., plastic blister coupled with cardboard on one side) • X ≥ 5%: class B • X ≥ 20%: class C • X ≥ 30%: Disquali- fication
+The factor "X" repre- sents (if any) the % of non-plastic material non separable by con- sumers by the main packaging (e.g., plastic blister coupled with cardboard on one side) X ≥ 5%: class B X ≥ 20%: class C X ≥ 30%: Disqualification INDEXE XES stream. be applied in case of each 5 more points evaluated with the index, and a sorting test will be required. ificatio